Master of the World (character): Fictional character biography

 During the "Civil War II" storyline, Master of the World resurfaces and assumes the alias of Phillipe Beaulieu, working for the Board of Governors for the Alpha Flight Space Program representing Canada.
 Master of the World plans to corrupt the evidence in order to isolate Captain Marvel and gain control of the justice system.
 When it is discovered that Aurora was framed and Captain Marvel confronts Phillipe Beaulieu, he sheds his disguise.
-Empowering himself with Thundersword's sword, Master of the World battles Captain Marvel until Thundersword appears and reclaims his sword.
+After obtaining Thundersword's sword, Master of the World battles Captain Marvel until Thundersword appears and reclaims his sword.

 Powers and abilities

 The Master of the World is approximately 40,000 years old.
 After he was experimented on by the Plodex ship, he underwent the reconstruction of his entire body (except for his brain) by Plodex technology, granting him superhuman powers.
 The master has the agility beyond that of a normal human, which he gained after he altered his body.
 He has enhanced reflexes, that were fast enough to slice Warbird with a sword.
 His speed can reach 61–65 mi/h.
 His stamina is so high that he can sustain peak physical exertion for several hours before fatigue impairs performance.
 Also, his strength is enhanced, and he was able to break Sasquatch's arm by, after dodging Sasquatch's attack, grabbing it with both hands and breaking it.
 He is also a master of hand-to-hand combat, as he learned the techniques 40,000 years ago, retaining his knowledge of hand-to-hand combat from his days as a tribal warrior.
 He knows all human pressure points, which was shown when he knocked out Namor the Sub-Mariner with a single punch.
 The Master is virtually immortal, having lived for forty thousand years; although not invulnerable, he ages at a very slow rate.
 The Master was once mentally integrated with his Plodex starship base, so that he was physically unable to leave it until it was destroyed in a conflict with Alpha Flight.
 He then underwent further reconstruction of his entire body by a mutagenic fluid concocted from the remains of Scramble the Mixed-Up Man.